-We want you to choose the surface for your pool
+We want you to choose the right surface for your pool

 If you are considering a new pool surface, there are four common types that are sold in Australia.
 The buttons below link to more information about the benefits and drawbacks of each surface type.